lucamicheletti93/dq_run3_analyses/upsilon_flow/README.md

 ## $\Upsilon\rm{(1S)}$ flow in Pb-Pb collisions

 ### Minitree filtering
-- utils.py script in `/macros` allows to apply cuts to the original samples creating a sub-for unbinned analyses:
+- utils.py script in `/macros` allows to apply cuts to the original samples creating a sub-sample for unbinned analyses:
   ```ruby
   python utils.py config.yml --do_prefilter
   ```